 Brand identity is culture work: how distinction, meaning and cultural strategy drive growth

 Most brands don’t have a design problem, they have a meaning problem.
-This article unpacks why brand identity goes beyond the style guide as a form of cultural strategy, and it shapes how people perceive, desire, and trust your brand.
+This article unpacks why brand identity design goes beyond the style guide as a form of cultural strategy work, and shapes how people perceive, desire, and trust your brand.

 Brand identity is culture work

 The first thing people experience about a brand is usually visual.
 Before they experience a product or service, they’ve already made a judgment.
 And often, that judgment sticks.
 It’s the instinctive impression people form when they come across your brand for the first time, or the hundredth.
-At its best, brand identity acts like a cultural shorthand.
+At its best, brand identity acts like a cultural shorthand, it’s cultural strategy expressed in design.
 It tells people what kind of brand this is and what world it belongs in.
 And maybe more importantly, what world it doesn’t.

 A lot of brands are experiencing an internal tension, a kind of low-grade dissonance they can’t quite put their finger on.
 Perhaps it’s the way they’re showing up in the market no longer reflects what’s actually going on inside the business, and while they might not have the exact words for it, they can feel the drag on momentum.